Austin Girls of Leather (AgoL) Bylaws

-AgoL holds monthly Meetings, hosts a monthly Coffee Social, communicates via social media and discussion boards, and participates in outreach and service at Leather events within and beyond the Austin, Texas area.
+AgoL holds monthly member meetings, hosts a monthly Coffee Munch, a monthly Bar Social and annual events.
+All communicated via social media, newspaper ads and discussion boards.
+We participate in outreach and service at Leather events within and beyond the Austin, Texas area.

 To provide camaraderie in a safe space to any individual who identifies as a Leathergirl.

 To promote acceptance and understanding of feminine energy within Leather.

 To provide community service within and beyond the Austin, Texas area.

 The official AgoL colors are: black, white, red, and pink.

 Club Back Patch: Austin Bat Bridge, design and production by Charlie Durbin of Durbin Industrial.
 (The bats glow in the dark!)

 We will use a modified version of the SFgoL flag to be provided for our nonprofit use by Leland Carina with permission of Sheryl D.

 Sheryl D is the owner and designer of the Leather girl flag.
 She has given us permission to utilize it.
 AgoL owns the rights to the AgoL logo and supporter logo.
 Design credit, when requested, is to be given to Leland Carina.

 AgoL does not discriminate on the basis of gender, gender expression, sex, national origin, disability, race, or religion.